9 Ways to Avoid Holiday Weight GainBy Jenny Craig

 You can still enjoy social events while following your weight loss plan; it just takes a little pre-planning.
 When going to a holiday party, offer to bring a vegetable platter so you'll have a healthy snack to munch on.
 If you're going out to eat, check out the menu online to plan your meal ahead of time.

-4. Don’t stand by the food.
+4. Don't stand by the food and try to sneak in some activity.

 Although alcohol is a common staple at most holiday gatherings, it may hinder your weight loss goals by piling on liquid calories.
 It could also potentially influence your decisions when it comes to making healthy food choices.
 Instead of pouring a glass of wine, opt for a soda water or refreshing unsweetened iced tea.
 Garnish it with a lemon wedge and other festive fruit to add flavor and color.